How Can We Save Coral? Coral Reefs Are In Danger

 5. Observe safe diving and snorkeling.

-When you visit a coral reef, observe reef-safe diving and swimming.
-Try not to stand, contact, or anchor your boat on the reef.
+When visiting a coral reef, observe reef-safe diving and swimming.
+Avoid standing, touching, or anchoring your boat on the reef.

 6. Spread awareness.

-Please talk with your family, friends, and neighbors and inform them concerning coral reefs, the rainforest of the ocean, and explain to them about the coral reef situation.
-Also, provide them information on the reefs through books, videos, and social media.
-Invite them that they can get involved and make a difference in conserving corals.
+Please talk with your family, friends, and neighbors and inform them about coral reefs and the rainforest of the ocean, and explain the coral reef situation to them.
+Also, they can be provided with information on the reefs through books, videos, and social media.
+Invite them so that they can get involved and make a difference in conserving corals.

 7. Communicate with the government.

-Keep in touch with your government representatives and request they make a move to protect coral reefs, stop sewage pollution of our seas, increase marine protected regions and find ways to change climate change.
+Keep in touch with your government representatives and request that they take action to protect coral reefs, stop sewage pollution of our seas, increase marine protected regions, and find ways to combat climate change.

 8. Participate in an environmental organization.

 Support and volunteer for environmental organizations that protect your area's coral reefs, oceans, rivers, lakes, or different waters.
 Clean water is significant all over the place.
-All watersheds influence the seas and, in the long run, the coral reefs.
+All watersheds influence the seas and the coral reefs in the long run.

 9. Educate yourself more.